kcdstoragews/lab/README.md

 If you want to have your second pvc also running and still need RWX access mode, we have to modify the yaml file.
 Just switch the storage class to *storage-class-nas*.
 This StorageClass has a backend type that is able to provide RWX mode.
 Unfortunately a lot of things in a PVC are immutable after creation so before we can see whether this change is working or not, you have to delete the pvc again.
 ___
 <details><summary>Click for the solution</summary>
-Edit the *secondpvc.yaml* file like this:
+Delete the pvc which is in pending state:

 ```console
 kubectl delete -f secondpvc.yaml -n funwithpvcs
 ```

+Edit the *secondpvc.yaml* file like this:

 ```yaml
 apiVersion: v1